Introduction - Who is This Guide For?

-First, a big disclaimer.
-The information in this post is by no means any kind of medical advice or diagnosis and will never be a substitute for it, but is here for educational purposes to help you start to think differently about anxiety, which in itself can be a huge help.
+The information in this post is by no means any kind of medical advice or diagnosis and will never be a substitute for it.

-The anxiety response that you feel is normal, it's simply part of your body’s automatic protection system, which has two main goals, to move you away from potential danger and move you towards pleasure.
+This anxiety response that you feel is normal, it's simply part of your body’s automatic protection system which wants to keep you safe in the way it sees best.

 When Anxiety Becomes a Problem

-However, with an accumulation of stress factors anything repeated over time has the ability to create a habit in the brain, that can feel very difficult to shift, and this is where the problems can occur and where anxiety can cause severe and debilitating symptoms which start to hold you back.
+With an accumulation of stress factors anything repeated over time has the ability to create a habit in the brain, and sometimes can seemingly come out of nowhere.

 Symptoms and Effects: